Skip to content

 That said, just because DHA is the active ingredient doesn’t mean all self-tanners are created equal.
 The difference comes from how it’s delivered, how the skin is prepared, and how even the application is.

 This is why users often ask: “How does DHA self tanner work better in some products than others?”
-The answer lies in everything surrounding the DHA - not just the molecule itself.
-Delivery method, skin compatibility, formula additives, and application tools all determine how well DHA performs.
+The answer lies in everything surrounding the DHA – not just the molecule itself.

 When asking how does DHA self tanner work well, the bigger question becomes: how can it be delivered better?